 - What Is the Application Process Like for Police Officers?

 - What Life Insurance Rates Can You Expect as a Police Officer?

-Police officers are regularly faced with more life-threatening perils than people with other occupations, in today’s climate more than ever.
+Police officers are regularly faced with more life-threatening perils than people in other occupations, and in today’s climate more than ever.

 If you’re a police officer, you may put your life at risk on a daily basis to protect the public, finding yourself in hazardous situations regularly, even if not intentionally.